mjdamgaard/UP-Web-Project/README.md

 In this model, the developers who contribute source code to the platform does so under a license that allows anyone to extend the source code, as long as they publish it under the same license.
 However, the rights to use the software is not given to the public at large, but is instead given specifically to the platform, allowing it to use the software to earn a profit.

-This profit can be generated similarly to any conventional platform, namely via paid subscription plans and/or by showing ads on the platform.
+This profit can be generated similarly to any conventional platform, namely via paid subscriptions and/or by showing ads on the platform.

-But in order to assure the contributing developers and the end users that the platform has their best interests at heart, the platform will even use a cooperative company model where the users and developers end up running the platform.
+However, in order to assure the contributing developers and the end users that the platform has their best interests at heart, the platform will use a cooperative company model where the users and developers end up running the platform.

 This platform will thus not only put its users in charge of its development, but will even put the users in charge of everything eventually, by essentially turning into a [consumers' cooperative](https://en.wikipedia.org/wiki/Consumers%27_co-operative) (or a "user's cooperative," if you will), once a level of maturity has been reached.